 How to Start a Drop-in Conference

 - Click here to see which WAs are on duty.
 Be ready to share writing you’re working on, the prompt, etc. and talk with your WA in real time.
-The Writing Center still does not offer asynchronous conferencing; you cannot send us your paper and we’ll send it back later with feedback.
+The Writing Center is a “drop in” center but not a “drop off center.”
+In other words, you cannot send us your paper and expect us to send it back later with feedback.

 - Send an email or MS Teams chat message to the drop-in WA(s) that says “I am ready for a conference.”

-- Once you and the WA connect, you can decide to continue the conference on Microsoft Team, Zoom, Google Meets, or whatever way works for you—even looking at the same document you emailed while talking on the phone.
+- Once you and the WA connect, you can decide to continue the conference on Microsoft Teams or a mutually-agreed-upon alternate platform such as looking at the same document you emailed together while talking on the phone.

 - Click here to sign in once you’ve started your drop-in.